iden3/circom_old/TUTORIAL.md

 Before creating any proof, we need to calculate all the signals of the circuit that match (all) the constrains of the circuit.

-`snarkjs` calculates these for you.
+`snarkjs` calculates those for you.
 You need to provide a file with the inputs and it will execute the circuit and calculate all the intermediate signals and the output.
 This set of signals is the *witness*.

-The zero knowledge proofs prove that you know a set of signals (witness) that match all the constraints but without revealing any of the signals except the public inputs plus the outputs.
+The zero knowledge proofs prove that you know a set of signals (witness) that match all the constraints, without revealing any of the signals except the public inputs plus the outputs.

-For example, Imagine that you want to prove that you are able to factor 33 that means that you know two numbers `a` and `b` that when you multiply them, it results in 33.
+For example, imagine you want to prove you are able to factor 33.
+It means that you know two numbers `a` and `b` and when you multiply them, it results in 33.

 > Of course you can always use one and the same number as `a` and `b`.
 We  will deal with this problem later.

 So you want to prove that you know 3 and 11.